awprice/SteamCache/README.md

 ## Usage

+Build the image:

+`docker build -t outlaw11a/steamcache .`

 Start the SteamCache container (Don't forget the directory for storing the cached files):

-`docker run -dt -v /cache/:/var/www/ outlaw11a/SteamCache`
+`docker run -dt -v /cache/:/var/www/ outlaw11a/steamcache`

 Get the private IP from the container: